Peter Salovey: Early life and education

+Career

-Academic biography
+Academic research

-After graduating from Stanford, Salovey moved to New Haven, Connecticut, to pursue a Ph.D. in psychology at Yale under the guidance of Judith Rodin.
-After completing a dissertation entitled "The Effects of Mood and Focus of Attention on Self-Relevant Thoughts and Helping Intention," and an internship at the West Haven Veterans Administration Medical Center, he graduated from Yale in 1986 and joined the Yale Department of Psychology as an assistant professor.
+After graduating with a doctorate, Salovey joined the Yale Department of Psychology as an assistant professor.
 He was appointed full professor in 1995 and now has secondary faculty appointments in Yale's School of Management, School of Public Health, the Department of Sociology, and the Institution for Social and Policy Studies.
-He is currently the Chris Argyris Professor of Psychology.
+He is currently a Sterling Professor of Psychology having previously served as the Chris Argyris Professor of Psychology.

 Salovey's most significant research contributions are in the field of emotional intelligence.
 With John D. Mayer he significantly expanded the scope of the concept and authored several of the field's seminal papers, arguing that people have wide ranging abilities pertaining to emotional control, reasoning, and perceptivity.
 Against earlier theories of intelligence that conceived of emotion as rival to reasoning, Salovey and Mayer contended that emotion could motivate productive outcomes when properly directed.
 Subsequently, he has worked to develop models and tests of emotional intelligence, such as the Mayer-Salovey-Caruso Emotional Intelligence Test.
 Salovey's second vein of research is in health psychology, where he has applied social psychology principles to investigate the efficacy of health messaging in promoting HIV risk reduction, early cancer detection, and smoking cessation.
 In all, Salovey has authored or edited thirteen books translated into eleven languages and published more than 350 journal articles and essays.

 Outside Yale, Salovey has served on the National Science Foundation's Social Psychology Advisory Panel, the National Institute of Mental Health Behavioral Science Working Group, and the NIMH National Advisory Mental Health Council.
 Salovey served as President of the Society for General Psychology and Treasurer of the International Society for Research on Emotion.
 He was the founding editor of the Review of General Psychology and an associate editor of Emotion and Psychological Bulletin.